DIRGH712/Predicting-personality-using-Resume/README.md

 # Predicting-personality-using-Resume📑
-* This system focuses on predicting the personality of the person using various information like age, gender, score of the Big 5 personality traits like penness, conscientiousness, extraversion, agreeableness, neuroticism and experience. etc. It also extracts necessary information from your resume using pyresparser module which is built using nltk and spaCy.
-For training the model using Logistic Regression a dataset(csv file) of 700 people with 7 different values as mention above is used.
+* This system focuses on predicting the personality of the person using various information like age, gender, a score of the Big 5 personality traits like openness, conscientiousness, extraversion, agreeableness, neuroticism, and experience. etc. It also extracts necessary information from your resume using the pyresparser module which is built using nltk and spaCy.
+For training the model using Logistic Regression a dataset(CSV file) of 700 people with 7 different values as mentioned above is used.
-* This project can be used in many areas that require selection of good candiates from a pool of applicants to save time and decrease workload of the recruiter.
+* This project can be used in many areas that require the selection of good candidates from a pool of applicants to save time and decrease the workload of the recruiter.
 ## Execution
 1. First download the project and run _"main.py"_.
 Read description, click on Get started !!
 2. Now, Fill all the details and upload your Resume as PDF.
 Click _Submit_ .